vaut-io/bevae/src/content/en/articles/2-en-choosing-a-clinician.md

 When you decide to seek professional help for a pain problem, finding a clinician that's right for you is no straightforward task.
 Many clinicians remain blissfully unaware of modern advancements in pain research, and what constitutes "optimal" care depends entirely on who you are.
 After all, your biology, psychology, and sociocultural context are unique to you.

-We could spend countless days discussing all of the different treatment modalities and strategies, but there exist a few fundamental principles that every highly competent clinician should follow.
+We could spend countless days discussing all sorts of different treatment modalities and strategies, but there exist a few fundamental principles that every highly competent clinician should follow.
 No matter which sort of pain problem you have, these "ground rules" serve as a litmus test for telling the best apart from the rest.

 Socioeconomic status and luck play an important role in determining the quality of care that is available to you.
 Despite any obstacles you may be facing, having access to accurate information and asking the right questions will get you on the path to success in the pursuit of health - whatever that looks like for you.